juliapampus/DataspaceConnector/docs/pages/features/concept.md

 # IDS-ready Implementation Concept
 {: .fs-9 }

-Following the IDS certification criteria, the IDS Connector has to provide certain software criteria.
+Following the IDS certification criteria, an IDS Connector has to provide certain software criteria.
 {: .fs-6 .fw-300 }

 ---